xavibenjamin/brightlycolored.org/_drafts/2018-year-in-review.markdown

   <figcaption>Had so much fun taking pictures of comics</figcaption>
 </figure>

-In July, I started writing a weekly blog post for [my pull list](/topics/#pull-list), which has turned out to be a lot of fun.
+In July, I started writing a blog post for [my weekly pull list](/topics/#pull-list), which has turned out to be a lot of fun.
 Thanks to [Dave Rupert](https://twitter.com/davatron5000/status/1042449998418518016), I started taking pictures of some of my favorite covers for the posts.
 Like Dave said from the beginning, it's killed two birds with one stone: the articles are more interesting, and it's helped me practice my photography.

 ## What's in store for 2019

 All in all, 2018 was a fantastic year.
 As much as it's been difficult, we also traveled a lot, I found a job at an awesome company, and got lost in some incredible stories.

+And that's why I write these.
+It's all too easy to focus on the negative.
+But taking a step back, I realize there is always much to be happy about, and so many things to be grateful for.

 Here are my goals for 2019: